hheydaroff/walkyourcalories_html/cline_docs/codebaseSummary.md

 - Explore progressive web app (PWA) capabilities
 - Implement internationalization and localization

 This summary reflects the current state of the Walk Your Calories project, incorporating recent changes and ongoing tasks.
-The focus is now on implementing the new frontend design and structure while maintaining the existing backend functionality.
+The focus is now on implementing the new frontend design and structure while maintaining and improving the existing backend functionality.